ritvikmath/jekyll-now/_posts/2016-8-14-SalaryDynamics.md

 * There seems to be a (if only a slight) positive correlation between years of experience and salary, which we expect
 * There seems to be a (again if only slight) negative correlation between city unemployment rate and salary.
 The logic is likely as follows.
 If unemployment rate in a city is high, employees are not as picky about how much they are paid to work.
 Knowing that jobs are scarce, employers also have less incentive to offer bigger salaries since they know employees don't have many other options.
 * The most fun of these graphs is the graph of past year's salary vs this year's salary.
-We see a very strogn positive correlation, pretty much no matter what job we subset by.
+We see a very strong positive correlation, pretty much no matter what job we subset by.
 * Here's an interesting comparison.
 Pick 2015 and choose 'nurse' as the job title.
 Set your max displayed salary to something around \\$250,000.
 Notice that for lower salary levels, there's a much greater variability between last year's salary and this year's salary than for higher salary levels, where the relationship is much more linear.
 It seems like your salary is more stable the higher it is (at least for nurses).